rrliang/cpsc-484-final-project/README.md

 In the final recommendation page, a QR code is available in which users can scan to their phones and get immediate directions to the spot.

 # Constraints
 A constraint in the environment could be the fact that the Zoo (where our TV is located) inherently serves a particular demographic already - that is Computer Science majors.
 Our application is intended for everybody to use as any student can use this to find a study spot.
 However, because the TV is located in the Zoo, it is inherently skewed towards CS Majors using the app.
+Additionally, the app works best with just one person so the Zoo is a rather busy space and can cause the cursor to move slower.

 # Collaboration Record
 Student Name and NetID: Rachel Liang rrl44